Official Website of the Republic of Belarus

 The court system in Belarus

-An overview of the Belarus court system, including the Constitutional Court, and general and economic courts
+An overview of the Belarus court system, including the Constitutional Court and universal jurisdiction courts

 Under the Constitution of the Republic of Belarus judicial power in the country belongs to the court system.